Trading Indicators

 ULTIMATE OSCILLATOR – 1976

 All oscillators essentially tell us the same thing; how price has performed over a specific time.
 This indicator is unique in that it combines three time periods, short, intermediate and long-term into one oscillator.
 Thus it has fewer false divergences and signals than a traditional one-time period oscillator.
-Read Larry’s Article Published in Stocks & Commodities
+Read Larry’s article on the Ultimate Oscillator.

 WILLSTOP – 1978